tkdchen/task-repo-shared-ci/{{cookiecutter.repo_root}}/SHARED-CI.md

 cruft update --skip-apply-ask --allow-untracked-files
 ```

+Don't forget to commit the `.cruft.json` changes as well to track which
+version of the templates you have.

 TODO: add a github action that checks for updates and sends PRs.

 ## Making changes